adrn/NYCastroML/README.md

 ###Syllabus for NYCastroML
-_Warning!
+__Warning!
 There are no instructors!
-This is not a course!_
+This is not a course!__

-_NYCastroML coordinators are: Josh Peek (goldston@gmail.com), Federica Bianco (fb55@nyu.edu), and Adrian Price-Whelan (adrianmpw@gmail.com)_
+_NYCastroML coordinators are:_
+ - Josh Peek (goldston@gmail.com)
+ - Federica Bianco (fb55@nyu.edu)
+ - Adrian Price-Whelan (adrianmpw@gmail.com)

 **January 24**
 Introduction: Josh
-General idea behind structure of reading group: Mouth and Fingers Example of how to present a section / Presentations on Sections 1.1, 1.2, 1.3: Josh
+General idea behind structure of reading group: Mouth and Fingers
+Example of how to present a section
+Presentations on Sections 1.1, 1.2, 1.3: Josh
 Decide on time we are meeting (bring your calendar): All

-_Homework If you don't know Python, install it (Anaconda) and give it a whirl on Codeacademy.com_
+_Homework: If you don't know Python, install it (Anaconda) and give it a whirl on Codeacademy.com_
 _If you don't have Git, get it, clone NYCastroML_
 _Install astroML Read Chapter 1_

 **(Week of) January 27**
-Adrian presents 1.5 Josh presents 1.6 Sign up to present Chapter 2 Sections Test Hack / Setup Fest (?)
+Adrian presents 1.5
+Josh presents 1.6
+Sign up to present Chapter 2 Sections
+Test Hack / Setup Fest (?)
 _Read Chapter 2_
 _Finalize your Setup_

 **(Week of) February 3**
 Present Chapter 2
 Hack Chapter 2
 _Read Chapter 3_